 Modern, solids-based computer-aided design/computer-aided manufacturing (CAD/CAM) systems provide a good share of what is needed for companies to develop products using modern methods.
 This article provides a brief history and an overview of CAD technology.
 Form features combined with constraint parameters have greatly simplified how designers work with solid modelers to design parts and assemblies.
-The article describes the four types of constraints, namely, numeric, geometric, algebraic, and attributes.
-It provides a discussion on data associativity and assembly design used in CAD system.
-CAD/CAM systems provide much more than the definition of the solid model as a design.
-The article provides information on the applications of CAD systems, including integrated product development, drafting and product documentation, product visualization, mechanical analysis, and numerical control programming.
+The article describes four types of constraints: numeric, geometric, algebraic, and attributes.
+It presents a discussion on data associativity and assembly design used in CAD system.
+The article provides information on the applications of CAD systems, including integrated product development, drafting and product documentation,...

 John MacKrell, Computer-Aided Design, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 155–165, https://doi.org/10.31399/asm.hb.v20.a0002441